techmahedy/zunoo/README.md

 ## How to Install
 We can easily set up and install this application with a few steps.
 Before using this application, a minimum `PHP 8.3` version is needed.
-# Create a new project
+## Create a new project
 `composer create-project mii/mii example-app`

 - Step 1: Go to the project directory with this command `cd example-app`
-- Step 2: Run `composer update`
-- Step 3: Start the development server by running this command `php -S localhost:8000`
+- Step 2: Start the development server by running this command `php -S localhost:8000`

 <a name="section-2"></a>